KevinAdu/kevin-adu-site/source/_posts/What-have-I-been-up-to-since-the-last-blog.md

 {% asset_img hoian-beach.JPG It was truly paradise at Hoian Beach %}

-{% asset_img hanoi-lake.JPG Even there are some beautifl views in the capital city in Hanoi %}
+{% asset_img hanoi-lake.JPG Even there are some beautiful views in the capital city in Hanoi %}

 I think the final major thing was that I have met and reunited with so many people during my time in Japan.
 The amount of interesting and friendly people there can be overwhelming.
 I can learn so much by just going to [Golden Gai](http://www.unmissabletokyo.com/golden-gai) for a night out and talking to so many different people.
 I think the main factor of this is that of course Japan is not the country I was born neither grew up in so it is always just fascinating for me to conversate with Japanese people.
 Also a lot of people have visited me whilst I have been living in Japan and I'm so grateful for that.
 Sometimes it is not so easy being an expat especially when your mother tongue is completely different from that country.
 Even most of the people who can speak English speak American English so sometimes I was misunderstood!